CharlieChenyuZhang/chenyuzhang.com/src/components/ProjectSmart/README-SMART.md

 - next step for SMART journaling is to match you with people who are going through a similar things.
 Group formation tools.

 Tom has down group therapy.
 Come up with a good group of people.

+## feedback from Connie Cheng on Nov 19, 2024

+Smart V4 is very GPT-ish.
+Encourage you to connect different ideas (try to make this a more cohesive experience).
+Trying to understand where the innovation is.

+This one is you know what your problem is.(explicit stuff)

+The other idea is you don't know what your problem is and you just do free form writing. (implicit stuff)

+## v5. smart journaling idea

+Highlight the journaling part.
+Right now, it's just a ChatGPT like chatbox.
+The focus is on the chat.

+Move the chatbox on the right hand side.

+Once the user finish journaling.
+AI could annotate and highlight certain parts in the journal for users to elaborate.

+## for the tangible interface idea

+Connie's comment
+List some key interactions in cs or machine learning Figure out what would benefit from physical version What the use case would be / what is the value exactly From having a physical version and what process analogy is conveyed in the form And then begin to consider what inputs / outputs / technical req Look at relevant literature